 Treatment for Service Members and Veterans Facing Trauma

 Everyone’s experience of trauma and recovery is unique.
 Treatments that work for some people may not work as well for others.
-Various treatments are effective for military trauma.
+Various treatments are effective for military-related trauma symptoms or problems.

 Trauma-focused psychotherapy (talk therapy) is a first-line treatment for military members with PTSD.
 Cognitive behavior therapy (CBT) has the most evidence for treating the symptoms of the condition.

 Cognitive processing therapy (CPT) and prolonged exposure therapy (PE) are two of the most researched types of cognitive behavioral therapy for military members.
 Both types of therapy typically take three months of weekly treatment.

 In cognitive processing therapy, therapists help patients identify negative thoughts related to the trauma and replace them with more balanced, less extreme thoughts.

 In prolonged exposure therapy, therapists help patients revisit trauma in a safe, clinical setting.
 Through the process, patients can change how they react to traumatic memories, and learn how to face stressful events going forward.

 Another form of therapy, eye movement desensitization and reprocessing (EMDR) can also be highly effective in treating PTSD in service members.
 In EMDR, therapists guide patients to follow visual stimuli or feel tapping movements.
 While focusing on stimuli while recalling traumatic memories, patients can reprocess traumatic memories.